-Coyotes aren't friends to any of our pets.
+Coyotes aren't friends with any of our pets.
 They're known for attacking chickens and numerous farm animals.
 It's been said that donkeys and llamas hate coyotes.
-These farm animals make great guard animals against coyotes.
+These farm animals make great guard animals and help keep coyotes away.
 Unfortunately for dogs, especially small dogs and cats, your pet can't keep up a fight to protect themselves.

 Coyote sightings have been reported in the suburbs across the country.
-The coyote population is growing, so this puts them in a situation where they can be desperate for food.
-A hungry coyote most likely won't think twice about attacking your small pets if they haven't been successful in the wild.
+The coyote population is growing in rural areas, so this puts them in a situation where they can be desperate for food sources.
+A hungry coyote most likely won't think twice about attacking your small pets (which make easy targets) if they haven't been successful in the wild.
 Keeping coyotes away is something all homeowners should do to prevent coyote attacks in the first place.

 In the meantime, some helpful tips are keeping pet food inside and garbage cans closed.
 Pick up anything coyotes might mistake for food.
 If you want to keep coyotes away, you have to make it difficult for them to get to any food sources.
 If you currently have a coyote problem, it's time to take care of it.
 It's best to be proactive now and prevent coyote attacks.

 1. Air horn

 Here's a secret if you want to scare coyotes.
-They do not like loud noises!
+They do not like loud noises.
 Blast an air horn if you've seen coyote tracks or have a reason to believe a coyote might be nearby.
 A customer gave it five stars and said when she used the air horn, the pack of coyotes near her home stopped whining and barking.

 The red light will scare away nocturnal animals without hurting them.
 There are four lights in each pack.
 If you're not sure where to put them, just remember your trash cans, pet homes, and garden areas are at risk for coyotes attacks.
-These solar charged lights will protect your home all night.
+These solar-charged bright lights will protect your home all night.

 3. Wolf Urine